Skip to main content

 For compensation applications, if VCAT makes an order that you have to pay compensation to the park or caravan owner, you will need to consider how you will pay it.
 You could try to negotiate a payment plan with the park or caravan owner after the hearing – make sure you get any agreement in writing.

-If you are experiencing financial hardship or have any concerns about negotiating payment with the park or caravan owner, seek financial advice before entering into a payment plan.
+If you are experiencing financial hardship or have any concerns about negotiating payment with the park or caravan owner, seek financial counselling before entering into any repayment plan.
 Find out about free financial counselling on our page on financial hardship.

-If the application was for your bond, and this has already been paid to the park or caravan owner, you can ask VCAT to make an order that the park or caravan owner repay you.
+If the application was for your bond, and this has already been paid to the park or caravan owner, you can ask VCAT to hear the matter again.
+If VCAT allows the matter to be reopened, and decides you are entitled to all or part of your bond, it can order the park or caravan owner to repay you.

 Here’s what you can do next